 Amex Platinum Delta SkyMiles vs. Delta Reserve Credit Card

 Both the Amex Platinum Delta SkyMiles card and the Delta Reserve card offer users rewards for everyday purchases and Delta purchases.
 If your focus is simply on everyday mile rewards, then the cards are strikingly similar.
-However, frequent flyers looking to increase their MQM status may find that, in some cases, the Reserve can be more valuable, although its perks come with a price – an annual fee $255 higher than Platinum Delta SkyMiles ($450 vs. $195).
+However, frequent flyers looking to increase their MQM status may find that, in some cases, the Reserve can be more valuable, although its perks come with a price – an annual fee that is $255 higher than Platinum Delta SkyMiles ($450 vs. $195).